Lennoxgonz/Docker-Container-Security-Hardening/README.md

 * Building and running vulnerable version

 `cd ./app-you-want-to-build/vulnerable`

 `docker build -t vulnerable-app .`

 `docker run -d -p 5000:5000 --name vulnerable-conainer vulnerable-app`

-To execute exploits, read explanations of why they are dangerous, and see their solutions, check the section of the specific app which you have built and ran

 * Building and running hardened version with vulnerability fixes

 `cd ./app-you-want-to-build/hardened`

 `docker build -t hardened-app .`

 `docker run -d -p 5000:5000 --name hardened-container hardened-app`

+To execute exploits, read explanations of why they are dangerous, and see their solutions, check the section of the specific app which you have built and ran

+---

-## Vulnerabilities per app
+## Vulnerabilities Per App

+---

-### Flask app
+### Flask App

 #### Vulnerability #1 - Command Injection Exploit ####